Costochondritis is pain in the front of the chest wall. In particular, it is irritation where the bone and cartilage part of the ribs meet.

 The cause of costochondritis is often not known.
 At other times, the condition can occur due to injury or overuse.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may do further tests if the diagnosis is not clear.
-Tests to examine the ribs more closely may include:
+Tests to examine the ribs more closely may include a chest x-ray .

 Compresses may help provide relief until the condition resolves itself.
 Try hot and cold compresses to see which is more helpful.